brajeshwar/brajeshwar.github.io/_posts/2011/2011-02-07-new-tool-for-fighting-internet-censorship-likely-ineffective.md

----
-layout: post
-title: New tool for fighting Internet censorship likely ineffective
+# New tool for fighting Internet censorship likely ineffective
----

 International electronic communications are essential to global trade and relations.
 Censorship programs of some countries can make this seem impossible.
 Fortunately, they are developing ways to overcome these barriers.